charlisse/fitness_planner_planner/README.md

 The app only accepts users aged between 18 and 65.
 Plans are automatically saved into a JSON file (data/workouts.json) after generation.

+## Required Packages and Licensing

+This project uses:

+- `rich` (MIT License): Used for styled terminal output.
+The MIT license allows free personal/commercial use with attribution.
+- `requests` (Apache 2.0 License): Used to simulate API requests (planned for quote fetching).
+Apache 2.0 is permissive and allows modification and distribution.

+Ensure that any dependencies used comply with open-source license obligations when distributing or modifying the app.

+## Error Handling

+The app handles:
+- Invalid inputs (e.g. letters for age)
+- Out-of-range ages
+- File writing issues (e.g. missing folders)
+- Graceful exits via typing "q" at any prompt